 Although the priming of the walls is outside the scope of the BBA, it is highly recommended to undertake before any insulation is actually applied.
-Priming the walls ensures that the walls are prepared for the insulation as the product contains quartz crystals, which serve to provide a nice abrasive surface for the insulation to stick to.
+Priming the walls ensures that the walls are prepared for the insulation and the adhesive.

-Biocide products can be added to the primer in the application stage – this serves to remove any biological growth on the walls and prevents their build up.
+Biocide products, such as our Fungicidal Wash, can also be applied before the actual primer – this serves to remove any biological growth on the walls and prevents their build up.
 This is great to do if your walls have had previous attacks from biological agents.

 Priming is also good to do to cover over any hairline cracks and bind any loose surface debris to the substrate.
 A nice and firm surface is a fantastic starting point for the insulation, which will make the adhesion stage a ‘walk in the park’.

 Sticking the EPS using the EWI Pro adhesive